ikvmnet/ikvm/README.md

 ## What is IKVM?

-IKVM is an implementation of Java for the Microsoft .NET Framework and .NET Core.
+IKVM is an implementation of Java for the Microsoft .NET platform.
 It can be used to quickly and easily:

-- Execute compiled Java code (bytecode) directly in .NET
+- Execute compiled Java code (bytecode) on .NET Framework or .NET Core
-- Consume a Java library or executable within a .NET project
+- Convert bytecode to a .NET assembly to directly access its API in a .NET project

-These tasks can be done **without porting the source code** to .NET.
+These tasks can be done **without porting source code** to .NET.

 ### IKVM Components